-- Banks with assets of $50 billion or less should be exempt from examination and enforcement by the CFPB and instead be examined and supervised by their prudential regulators for compliance with consumer protection regulation.
+- Banks with assets of $50 billion or less should be exempt from examination and enforcement by the CFPB and instead be examined and supervised by their prudential regulators for compliance with consumer protection regulations.

-Replacing single-director governance with a five-member commission would allow for diverse views and expertise on issues before the CFPB and thus build in a system of checks and balances.
-A commission would promote measured and non-partisan agency action and would result in balanced, high-quality rules and effective consumer protection.
+Replacing single-director governance with a five-member commission would allow for diverse views and expertise on issues before the CFPB and build in a system of checks and balances.
+A commission would promote measured and non-partisan agency decision making which would more likely result in balanced, high-quality rules and effective consumer protection.

-Raising the exemption level for CFPB examination and enforcement from $10 billion in assets to $50 billion would enhance consumer protection by allowing the CFPB to concentrate on greatest threat to consumers, megabanks and non-bank financial services providers.
+Raising the exemption level for CFPB examination and enforcement from $10 billion in assets to $50 billion would enhance consumer protection by allowing the CFPB to concentrate on the greatest threat to consumers, megabanks and non-bank financial services providers.
 Banks of less than $50 billion in assets would continue to be examined for compliance with CFPB rules by their prudential regulators.
 Community bank supervision is more balanced and effective when a single regulator examines for both safety and soundness and consumer protection.
 The CFPB should concentrate its efforts and resources on greater supervision of irresponsible actors that are not regularly examined by regulators instead of writing more rules that affect community banks, which are proven responsible lenders and already sufficiently examined.